awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    1. Open the file with your text editor\.
 Replace the `<ARN of instance role (not instance profile)>` snippet with the **NodeInstanceRole** value that you recorded in the previous procedure, and save the file\.
 **Important**
-Do not modify any other lines in this file\.
+Don't modify any other lines in this file\.

       ```
       apiVersion: v1